intel/Display-Virtualization-for-Windows-OS/Readme.txt

 3) Make sure ZC files copied in respective folder structure - 3.1) DVServer\dvserverkmd.cat, DVServer\DVServerKMD.inf, DVServer\DVServerKMD.sys
 	3.2) DVServer\dvserver.cat, DVServer\DVServer.dll, DVServer\DVServer.inf
-	3.3) DVEnabler.exe
+	3.3) DVEnabler.dll
 4) GFX Installation and ZC Installation
-	4.1) Open powershell in admin mode and goto ZeroCopy binary folder 4.2) Run : ".\DVInstaller.ps1" - This will install both GFX driver and ZC driver 4.3) Auto reboot will happen
+	4.1) Open powershell in admin mode and goto ZeroCopy binary folder 4.2) Run : ".\DVInstaller.ps1" - This will install GFX driver, ZC driver and start the DVEnabler as a windows service 4.3) Auto reboot will happen
 5) After successfully rebooting, check below driver entry inside device manager.
 There should not be a yellow bang on any of the below drivers.
 	5.1) Display Adapter --> GFX driver